 Is pet insurance worth it for a British Shorthair?

-Are British Shorthairs expensive to insure?
+Are British Shorthairs prone to obesity?

 At what age should I insure my British Shorthair?

 Disclaimer: The information on this page is for general informational purposes only and does not constitute financial or veterinary advice.
 While we strive for accuracy, insurance products, pricing, and terms change regularly.
 Health condition information is general in nature and may not apply to your specific cat.
 Always verify details directly with the provider before purchasing, and consult your veterinarian for health-related concerns.
-For more information, visit the Financial Markets Authority (FMA).
+For more information, visit the Australian Securities & Investments Commission (ASIC).

 Compare British Shorthair Insurance Estimates

-Join thousands of Kiwi cat owners who've found the right pet insurance cover.
-Compare estimates from NZ's top providers in minutes - it's 100% free.
+Join thousands of Australian cat owners who have found suitable pet insurance cover.
+Compare estimates from leading providers in minutes - it's 100% free.

 Get Free Estimates